2016rshah/article-generator/README.md

  - Links in articles (perhaps make it support markdown?)
  - Editing articles after they are created
  - Allow more customization of articles like the credit paragraph and the sidebar content
+ - Style the list of articles to look like they are on CNN as well

 ##How it's made
 This is a Ruby on Rails application (my first, in fact!) that was deployed using Heroku.